brambozz/bramplot/README.md

 Did people complain *again* about axis labels that are hard to read?
 No more!

-`bramplot` extends `pyplot` with a few handy functions and sets sensible defaults to make sure your figures look good in academic publications and presentations.
+`bramplot` extends `pyplot` with a few handy functions and sensible defaults to make sure your figures look good in academic publications and presentations.

 **TODO: put a cool AND good looking example here**